Virginia Education Science Training (VEST) Program for Post-Doctoral Fellows

 - Nancy Deutsch, Professor; Director, Youth-Nex

-Sara Rimm-Kaufman Commonwealth Professor of EducationJulia B. Thomas Education Research Project ManagerRobert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningJames H. Wyckoff Professor, Director, EdPolicyWorksDaphna Bassok Associate Professor, Associate Director, EdPolicyWorksCatherine P. Bradshaw Professor, Associate Dean for Research & Faculty DevelopmentBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabJulia Jackson Cohen Associate Professor of EducationJamie DeCoster Research Assistant ProfessorJason T. Downer Professor of Education, Program Area Director, Clinical and School Psychology, Director, CASTLJennifer LoCasale-Crouch Research Associate ProfessorPatricia A. Jennings Professor of EducationTimothy R. Konold Professor, Research, Statistics, and Evaluation Program CoordinatorLuke C. Miller Research Associate ProfessorNatalia Palacios Associate ProfessorJessica E. Whittaker Research Associate ProfessorVivian Wong Associate Professor
+Sara Rimm-Kaufman Commonwealth Professor of EducationJulia B. Thomas Education Research Project ManagerRobert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningJames H. Wyckoff Professor, Director, EdPolicyWorksDaphna Bassok Batten Bicentennial Associate Professor of Early Childhood Education, Associate Director, EdPolicyWorksCatherine P. Bradshaw Professor, Associate Dean for Research & Faculty DevelopmentBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabJulia Jackson Cohen Associate Professor of EducationJamie DeCoster Research Assistant ProfessorJason T. Downer Professor of Education, Program Area Director, Clinical and School Psychology, Director, CASTLJennifer LoCasale-Crouch Research Associate ProfessorPatricia A. Jennings Professor of EducationTimothy R. Konold Professor, Research, Statistics, and Evaluation Program CoordinatorLuke C. Miller Research Associate ProfessorNatalia Palacios Associate ProfessorJessica E. Whittaker Research Associate ProfessorVivian Wong Associate Professor